 You can see the world, but the light is dim.
 You can’t experience the full color and vibrancy of the world.
 And, if you wear them long enough, you forget the actual color of the grass and sky.

 You might even argue that the sky is pink and the grass is black.
 You can’t tell what’s right because you’ve been wearing the sunglasses for so long.

 Eventually, if you try to take the sunglasses off, the overwhelming flood of bright lights and colors can be too much to handle, and you go back to the only way you know to deal with pain—drinking.

 We lose the ability to assess and deal with negative emotions outside of getting drunk.
 This is well known and expected.
 What people often forget is that our ability to enjoy positive emotions also becomes impaired.

-For a long time, I had no idea how to celebrate the good things in life without drinking.
+I had no idea how to celebrate the good things in life without drinking for a long time.